Gamify (TV series)

-Gamify is an Australian Children's TV program which airs on 10 Peach on Network 10.
-It is hosted by Jesse Baird (J.B.) and premiered on 22 February 2019 on 10 Peach at 8 am.
-The show follows three teen adventurers (who are 12—14 years), who have been picked by the Global Expedition Organisation (GEO) to engage in a mission.
+Gamify is an Australian children's TV program which airs on 10 Peach on Network 10.
+It was hosted by Jesse Baird (J.B.) and premiered on 22 February 2019 on 10 Peach at 8 am.
+The show follows three 12–14 year old teen adventurers, who are picked by the Global Expedition Organisation (GEO) to engage in a mission.

-They must complete many action-packed, real-world adventure challenges to beat the game to win a prize, which have included an Event Cinemas ticket for the group, vouchers to iPlay Adventure Australia, gift cards for EB Games, Kingpin Bowling or Urban Xtreme and special game prize packs from uGames Australia.
+They must complete many action-packed, real-world adventure challenges to beat the game to win a prize, which have included an Event Cinemas ticket for the group, vouchers to iPlay Adventure Australia, gift cards for EB Games Australia, Kingpin Bowling or Urban Xtreme and special game prize packs from uGames Australia.
 The participants must help GEO in their fight against the HAVOC Organisation (also known as Anarchy Labs) by completing the 3 different challenges and ranking as high as possible.